peldax/GyMik-INF/README.md

 This is my graduation work for subject INF at Gymnázium Mikulášské náměstí, Plzeň.

 This little application evaulates mathematical expressions (the console appliacation) or draws graph of mathematical function (the gui application).
-I implemented this solution at highschool without any theoretical knowledge of parsers of an type.
+Solution is really straightforward and naive - I implemented it at highschool without any theoretical knowledge of parsers of an type.

 ## Example